jsujeethR18/healthcare_pipeline/README.md

 # Astro Project Structure (Post `astro dev init`)

-This README explains what’s created by the Astronomer CLI after running `astro dev init` and how to use it to run Airflow locally.
+In addition to the custom pipeline, the repository includes the default project structure generated by the Astronomer CLI when initializing an Astro project.

 ## Project Contents
-- **dags**: Contains DAG Python scripts.
-Comes with an `example_astronauts` DAG showing a simple ETL that prints astronaut names from the Open Notify API.
+- **dags**: Contains Airflow DAG Python scripts (includes an `example_astronauts` DAG for demonstration).
-- **Dockerfile**: Specifies the Astro Runtime image and any runtime overrides.
+- **Dockerfile**: Defines the Astro Runtime image and optional runtime overrides.
-- **include**: Place any extra project files here (empty initially).
-- **packages.txt**: For OS-level package installations (empty initially).
-- **requirements.txt**: For Python dependencies (empty initially).
-- **plugins**: Add custom/community plugins (empty initially).
+- **include**: Holds supporting scripts and credentials.
+- **packages.txt / requirements.txt**: Used to declare OS-level and Python dependencies.
+- **plugins**: Reserved for adding custom or community plugins.
-- **airflow_settings.yaml**: Store local-only Airflow settings (connections, variables, pools).
+- **airflow_settings.yaml**: Stores local-only Airflow variables, connections, and pools.

-## Running Locally
+## Local Development
-1. Start Airflow: `astro dev start`
-2. Confirm containers: `docker ps`
-3. Visit `http://localhost:8080` and log in with `admin` / `admin`.
+- The project can be run locally by starting the Airflow environment (`astro dev start`), verifying containers (`docker ps`), and accessing the UI at `http://localhost:8080`.

-## Deploying to Astronomer
+## Deployment
-Push your code to Astronomer by following the [deployment guide](https://www.astronomer.io/docs/astro/deploy-code/).
+- The finalized pipeline was deployed to Astronomer using the standard [deployment process](https://www.astronomer.io/docs/astro/deploy-code/).

 ## Contact
 The Astronomer CLI is maintained by the Astronomer team.
-Reach out to their support to report issues or request changes.
+For support or feature requests, their support team can be contacted directly.